byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

   - Consider an HTML export that includes tooltips or other interactions
 - Perf goals
   - Enforce < 200 ms initial render for 1 k-line files; if exceeded, lazy-render deeper levels.
+- Add a keyboard shortcut to disable tooltip